Urmish/HeadPoseTracking/README.md

 2. Results - CSV File of the corresponding results

 ###motion_predictor/
-Matlab file for motion prediction training Transformation_dump.csv is the file used for determining the motion predictor parameters
+Matlab file for motion prediction training(main.m).
+Transformation_dump.csv is the file used for determining the motion predictor parameters

 ###modified_game_files/